Location

 Level terrain

-The land is largely flat, reducing visual impacts and allowing for cost effective construction
+The land is flat, reducing visual impacts and allowing for cost effective construction and easier operation

 Lightning Bolt Icon